 A few weeks ago, I was using a keyword planning tool to research possible future blog posts.
 It gives us bloggers an idea of what people are searching for and how many other people are writing posts on those topics.
 A few phrases kept coming up over and over again.
-“How to Get Homeschooled”, “How to Become Homeschooled”, “I want to be Homeschooled”.
-It seems there are a lot of kids out there who really want to join us in the alternative education world.
-It’s not just online that I’ve seen this.
-Every time we stay with or hang out with a regular schooling family the kids ask the same thing “Please can I be Homeschooled Mum?”
+“How to Get Homeschooled”, “How to Become Homeschooled”, “I want to be Homeschooled”, “How to tell your parents I want to be homeschooled.”
+It is really, really common for school kids to search this term.
+I wonder how many convince their parents that homeschooling is a good idea.
+I suspect it’s rare.

-Sorry for putting ideas into your children’s heads and sorry that they will now nag you for a few weeks or months to get them out of school.
+Sorry for putting ideas into children’s heads and sorry that they will now nag you for a few weeks or months to get them out of school.

-A lot of kids will just like the idea and will be Googling on a whim but for some it’s a massive big deal.
+A lot of kids will just like the idea of being homeschooled and will be Googling on a whim but for some, it’s a massively big deal.
 Bullying and the general stress of school is, well, you know what happens.

 So kids, if you found this post through Google, let me tell you a few things about being homeschooled.

 First up, your mum or dad will have to stay home with you full-time.
 If both of your parents earn money, you’ll lose what one of them earns.

 This will mean that you will have less money spent on YOU.
 Less expensive toys, fewer computer games, no fancy clothes, and cheaper holidays.
 It may just be financially impossible for you to be homeschooled.

 No, you don’t have to be rich to homeschool, but it’s a lot easier to be homeschooled if one parent earns enough money to support your family, or if one (or both) parents work from home.
 I do know single parents who homeschool their kids, it is possible, but it’s unlikely to be easy.

 Your Christmas and birthday presents will be science kits, microscopes, and worthy literature, we call these items “homeschool resources“.
 If you’re OK with that, we can move along.